 Gamifying Personal Health

-This is a part of my work as a UX designer for the Wellness Technology Lab at Northeastern University, Boston.
-I worked with PhD student Elizabeth Stowell and Prof. Andrea Parker to develop experiences for the health app aimed at promoting physical activity.
-This work also involved designing graphical assets for Android in addition to interaction design, interaction-flows, and architecture.
-The resulting app uses gamification, where users grow flowers in a virtual garden when they exercise in the real-world.
+This is a part of my work as a UX designer for the Wellness Technology Lab at Northeastern University, Boston, MA.
+I worked with PhD student Elizabeth Stowell and Prof. Andrea Grimes Parker to design a health app to promote physical activity.
+This work involved designing graphical assets for Android in addition to interaction design, interaction-flows, and information architecture of the app.
+In the resulting app, the user grows a virtual flower and nourishes it using the physical activity data collected from phone and activity tracker (Fitbit) sensors.
 The final design (as of July 2018) is presented below:

 [Left] Dashboard screen where the user can see the growth of their flowers.
 [Right] Plants grow as the user meets their fitness goals.